yopola/yopola-v0.github.io/index.md

 layout: home
 ---

-# Yopolazi - 2017 All rights reservide by Tailai, LLC, Hayward, CA 94541
+# Yopolazi - 2017 All rights reserved by Tailai, LLC, Hayward, CA 94541
 ## 23 Spices Sealed in 1 Drop
 ## Made from a four hundred year-old, chemical free, artisanal process